ebepho/Chip8/README.md

 The debugger uses ImGui for the interface, providing a modern, responsive debugging experience that runs alongside the emulator in real-time.
 The interface is designed to mimic professional debugging tools with organized windows and comprehensive system state visualization.

-## ROM Compatibility

-The emulator has been tested with various CHIP-8 ROMs including:
-- PONG - Classic paddle game
-- INVADERS - Space Invaders clone
-- TETRIS - Tetris implementation
-- BRIX - Breakout clone
-- IBM LOGO - IBM logo display
-- And many more in the `roms/` directory

-## Contributing

-Feel free to contribute improvements, bug fixes, or additional features.
-The codebase is well-organized and documented for easy understanding and modification.